Mildred14/gmail_api_csv/README.md

 - Click the Accept button.

-- Copy the code on your terminal
+- Finally, copy the code on your terminal

 Now you may close the window/tab.